LiveRamp/cascading_ext/README.md

   - retrieve and log map or reduce task errors if the job fails
   - extend Cascading's job naming scheme with improved naming for some taps which use UUID identifiers.

-see com.liveramp.cascading_ext.example.FlowWithCustomCascadingUtil to see examples of how CascadingUtil can be extended to include custom default properties.
+see [FlowWithCustomCascadingUtil](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/example/FlowWithCustomCascadingUtil.java) to see examples of how CascadingUtil can be extended to include custom default properties.
 Subclasses can easily:

   - set default properties
   - add serialization classes (addSerialization)